 In our randomized, controlled trial, we saw our ability to meet ACOG guidelines on postpartum blood monitoring leap from 0% to 82% compared to in-person office visits and seven-day readmissions from hypertension drop from 3% to 0%.

-Heart Safe Motherhood is now the standard of care for obstetrics patients at HUP with plans to scale to other Penn Medicine locations in 2018.
+Heart Safe Motherhood is now the standard of care for obstetrics patients at HUP, Pennsylvania Hospital, and Princeton Health.

 The team is also partnering with health systems, payers, and vendors to evaluate the ability to scale the program for national impact.